NeikiDev/DocsNeikiDev/docs/tools/cybersec-usefull-tools.md

 <p class="warn"> This list is not complete and will be updated regularly - List maintained by NeikiDev </p>

-<p class="tip"> Please not that you run these Programs at your own risk! - Dont use more than 2 AVs at once! </p>
+<p class="tip"> Please note that you run these Programs at your own risk! - Dont use more than 2 AVs at once! </p>

 ## Warnings and Notes